-Respo Responding Exploring Building Earlier Later \bigcirc Earlier Middle Later \bigcirc Earlier 🔾 Middle Later Earlier Responds to voices, sounds, gestures, or facial expressions in basic ways - Examples Responds to voices, gestures, or facial expressions in a variety of ways (e.g., gaze aversion, vocalization, movements) Recognizes a few frequently used words or gestures in familiar situations Shows understanding of a wide variety of words that refer to people, objects, or events Shows understanding of frequently used simple phrases or sentences Shows understand- ing of a wide variety of phrases or sentences Shows understanding of some complex vocabulary, phrases, or sentences as used in conversations, stories, or learning activities Shows understanding of language that refers to abstract concepts, including imaginary events Shows understand- ing of a series of complex statements that explain how or why things happen Turns head toward, or looks in the direction of, the voice of an adult.
+Respo onding Exploring Building Integrating Earlier Later Earlier Middle Later Earlier Middle N/A Later N/A Earlier N/A Responds to voices, sounds, gestures, or facial expressions in basic ways Responds to voices, gestures, or facial expressions in a variety of ways (e.g., gaze aversion, vocalization, movements) Recognizes a few frequently used words or gestures in familiar situations Shows understanding of a wide variety of words that refer to people, objects, or events Shows understanding of frequently used simple phrases or sentences Shows understanding of a wide variety of phrases or sentences Shows understanding of some complex vocabulary, phrases, or sentences as used in conversations, stories, or learning activities Shows understanding of language that refers to abstract concepts, including imaginary events Shows understand- ing of a series of complex statements that explain how or why things happen Turns head toward, or looks in the direction of, the voice of an adult.
 Makes eye contact with a familiar adult.
 Quiets or orients in the direction of a sound, touch, or gesture.
 Smiles or gurgles in response to a familiar adult's voice or simple gestures.
 Makes a sound similar to "Mmmmm" during a social interaction with a familiar adult.
 Averts eyes to disengage from a social interaction with an adult.
 Waves, "Bye-bye," after an adult communicates, "Goodbye."
 Bounces or waves arms to indicate interest in continuing an activity after an adult pauses and asks, "More?"
 Orients toward a familiar person or thing when it is named.
 Indicates a bell in a storybook when asked, "Where's the bell?"
 Walks to the shed to get the wagon after an adult suggests, "Let's get the wagon."
 Points to pictures of a bird, a tree, and a house, as an adult says the name of each, while looking at a book together.
 Gets jacket after an adult communicates, "Get your jacket.
 It's time to go outside."
 Moves to the sink after an adult communicates, "Time to wash hands."
 Passes the milk at lunch time after an adult communicates, "Please pass the milk."
 Stops at curb after an adult communicates, "Let's stop and look both ways."
 Offers to help after an adult communicates, "Would you like to help me feed the turtle?"
 Collects different types of art supplies after an adult explains an art project and where to find the supplies.
 Hands crayons from the shelf after an adult asks, "Can you hand me the crayons that are on the shelf?"
-Adds blocks to a tower after a peer says, "Let's make our skyscraper the tallest!"
 Holds the door open, after an adult asks the child to do so, until all of the other children have come into the room.
-Points to the picture of an eagle and its nest while sharing a book about animals building their homes.
-Communicates, "I'm a princess and I live in a castle," while playing dress-up.
+Points to the picture of Communicates, "I'm a princess and I live in a castle," while playing dress-up.
 Pretends to be a character in a story after a read-aloud of the story.
 Draws a picture of a cocoon after sharing a book about the life cycle of a butterfly.
 Explains how to plant seeds to a peer after an adult reads a book about planting seeds.
 Draws a picture about the changing seasons, after an adult talks about why the weather has changed.
 Selects materials that float, while making a boat, after hearing an adult talk about materials that float or sink.

-LLD 2: Responsiveness to LanguageChild communicates or acts in response to language and responds to increasingly complex language
+LLD 2: Responsiveness to Language

+Child communicates or acts in response to language and responds to increasingly complex language